netdur/trueface-libraries-docs/src/assets/docs/ios/guide.md

 options.modelsPath = std::string([assets UTF8String]);
 ```

-* To save database in a writable path, please do as follow:
+* To save the database in a writable path, you can use the following code example:

 ```cpp
 NSArray *paths = NSSearchPathForDirectoriesInDomains(NSLibraryDirectory, NSUserDomainMask, YES);